|Fees||Look up fees|

 - AI in media, including social media platforms

-- Automated decision-making by governments, courts, police and other public institutions
+- AI in decision-making by governments, courts, police and other public institutions

 - Military uses of AI.